 TaylorMade prioritizes increases driver distance and low driver spin with their Project Golf Balls that give you a remarkably soft feel.
 So, as a high handicapper or beginner, you’re not obligated to choose either more distance or less spin.
 Meaning you get both!

 This is a highly recommended choice for average golfers with a swing speed lower than 90-100 mph i.e. mostly beginners and high handicappers.
-They don’t scuff very easily and are extremely reliable when it comes to delivering a great trajectory and soft feel.
+They are extremely reliable when it comes to delivering a great trajectory and soft feel.

 6. Titleist Pro V1 Golf Balls